kbarbary/insight/README.md

 no longer active.
 (Otherwise "current" activity is only checked once a new request from the host comes in, which means the dictionary includes every host ever to make a request.)
-I also tried using a deque in combination with the dictionary to track expiring sessions, but this ended up being slower.
+I also tried using a deque in combination with the dictionary to track "expiring" sessions, but this ended up being slower.

 # Performance